beckoningstranger/pp3-mastermind/README.md

 ## Media

-  * The picture of the game used at the top of this README file was taken by user[ZeroOne](https://en.wikipedia.org/wiki/User:ZeroOne) over on Wikipedia.
+  * The picture of the game used at the top of this README file was taken by user [ZeroOne](https://en.wikipedia.org/wiki/User:ZeroOne) over on Wikipedia.
 It is licensed under the [Creative Commons Attribution-Share Alike 2.0 Generic license](https://creativecommons.org/licenses/by-sa/2.0/deed.en).
 No changes to the image were made.

 ## Code